4 years full-time

-Your language modules will explore the culture of German-speaking societies and you'll be taught almost exclusively in the target language.
-These modules will help you to develop the cultural and linguistic knowledge you'll need to become a high-level communicator.
+Your language modules will explore the society and cultures of German-speaking societies and you'll be taught almost exclusively in German.
+These modules will help you to develop the transcultural and linguistic knowledge you'll need to become a high-level communicator.
 As you progress through your course, not only will you develop your conversational fluency, but also your ability to discuss complex ideas in formal German.

 Study German from scratch

-You can choose to study German ab initio, meaning you don't need to have any knowledge of the language before you arrive.
-You'll study with other ab initio students during your first year, and will focus on improving your language skills, before joining the post A Level students during your second year.
-You'll study fewer linguistics modules, to allow more time for language learning
+You can study German ab initio, meaning you don't need to have any knowledge of German before you arrive.
+You'll study with other ab initio students during your first year, and will focus on improving your language skills, before joining the post-A level students during your second year.

 In addition to the above you will also need to complete our online Academic Integrity module.